Karnataka Politicians Tweet Names, Addresses of Minors Protesting Hijab Ban

-On Tuesday, the Karnataka unit of Bharatiya Janata Party (BJP), the state’s ruling government, tweeted personal information of minor students protesting the hijab ban on its official account.
+On Tuesday, the Karnataka unit of Bharatiya Janata Party (BJP), the state’s ruling government, tweeted personal information of minorstudents protesting the hijab ban on its official account.
 These students include girls who filed petitions in the Karnataka High Court arguing for the freedom to assert religious identity in educational institutes.

 Nalinkumar Kateel, the state president of BJP, also shared the tweet on his social media, similar to some other politicians.
 Twitter later took down the tweet citing a violation of its rules.

 But to put the events of the last 24 hours in perspective: the names, identity, and address details of young Muslim girls were released in the massive digital ecosystem — all in a bid to prove their desire to wear hijab is a political “conspiracy.”
-This comes days after another privacy violation: admission forms (including phone numbers) of the six students in the Udupi district, who were denied entry into classrooms, were shared (by whom? can you add and change to active voice?) on social media.
+This comes days after another privacy violation: admission forms (including phone numbers) of the six students in the Udupi district, who were denied entry into classrooms, were shared on social media.

 Under Section 74 of the Juvenile Justice (Care and Protection of Children) Act, 2015, sharing a minor’s details is prohibited.
 This is similarly prohibited under the Indian Penal Code (Section 288A) and POSCO Act, 2012.
 Section 12 of the POSCO Act states: “No reports in any media shall disclose, the identity of a child including his name, address, photograph, family details, school, neighborhood or any other particulars which may lead to disclosure of identity of the child.”